If you are jumping onto the bandwagon of planned giving, you are not alone. Planned giving programs are proliferating due to:

-- If you get into a tug-of-war for space on the website and in your publications, get your board behind you and let everyone know that, according to the Association of Fundraising Professionals, mailed solicitations, advertisements in your publications and on your website are the best ways to solicit bequests and other planned gifts.
+- If you have to fight for space on your website and in your publications, convince your board that planned giving is important.
+According to the Association of Fundraising Professionals, mailed solicitations, advertisements in your publications and on your website are the best ways to solicit bequests and other planned gifts.

 - Make sure that you are well budgeted for marketing planned gifts.

-- After covering existing materials, move on to newly created material:
+- After covering existing materials, move on to newly created material such as,

-- Develop a planned giving newsletter and send it out to current planned givers as well as to those who have inquired about such gifts.
-Send it to all ages if you can since planned giving can occur with any age donor.
+--A planned giving newsletter for current planned givers as well as those who have inquired about such gifts.
+Send it to all ages, since planned giving can occur with any age cohort.